richardhuangz/richardhuangz.github.io/_pages/work.md

 PhD in Computer Science

 **Princeton University**, 2019 - 2023
-Bachelor of Arts in Computer Science,
+Bachelor of Arts in Computer Science
 Certificate in Cognitive Science

 Publications